haaguileraa/NLSE_FiberApp/README.md

-# UPDATE 09.07.20
+# UPDATE 14.09.21

-**The file init_variables.py is a more organized version of the code.
-This will be used in a final version integrating Pandas and using better ways to share data between Callbacks on Dash.
-You can try it using prop_matplot.py!!**
+**The SSFM is now working properly and giving some expected results for SPM values following Stolen's paper!!**